falcosecurity/falco-website/content/en/docs/reference/rules/supported-fields/index.md

 `evt.reltime` | RELTIME | number of nanoseconds from the beginning of the capture.
 `evt.reltime.s` | RELTIME | number of seconds from the beginning of the capture.
 `evt.reltime.ns` | RELTIME | fractional part (in ns) of the time from the beginning of the capture.
-`evt.pluginname` | CHARBUF | if the event comes from a plugin, the name of the plugin that generated it.
+`evt.pluginname` | CHARBUF | if the event comes from a plugin-defined event source, the name of the plugin that generated it.
 The plugin must be currently loaded.
-`evt.plugininfo` | CHARBUF | if the event comes from a plugin, a summary of the event as formatted by the plugin.
+`evt.plugininfo` | CHARBUF | if the event comes from a plugin-defined event source, a summary of the event as formatted by the plugin.
 The plugin must be currently loaded.
+`evt.source` | CHARBUF | the name of the source that produced the event.
+`evt.is_async` | BOOL | 'true' for asynchronous events, 'false' otherwise.
+`evt.asynctype` | CHARBUF | If the event is asynchronous, the type of the event (e.g. 'container').

 ### Field Class: evt (for system calls)